jpgoldberg/toy-crypto-math/docs/source/birthday.rst

 .. currentmodule:: toy_crypto.birthday

-The classic Birthday Paradox example is to estimate the number of individuals (whose birthdays are uniformly distributed among 365 days of the year) for there to be at least a 0.5 probability of there being at least one pair of individuals who share the same birthday.
+The classic :wikipedia:`Birthday problem` example is to estimate the number of individuals
+(whose birthdays are uniformly distributed among 365 days of the year) for there to be at least a 0.5 probability of there being at least one pair of individuals who share the same birthday.

 The function that returns a propbably is named :func:`P`, and the one that returns a quantile is named :func:`Q`.
-This follows the pattern of R's ``qbirthday`` and ``pbirthday``.
+This follows the R conventions [:cite:label:`RProject`] as reflected in R's ``qbirthday`` and ``pbirthday`` functions.

 .. testcode::